-If the employing body (including those admitted on a Pass Through basis) has a guarantor within the Fund or a successor body exists to take over the employing body's liabilities, the WPF's policy is that the valuation funding basis will be used for the termination assessment unless the guarantor informs the WPF otherwise.
+If the exiting employer (including those admitted on a Pass-Through basis) has a guarantor within the Fund or a successor body exists to take over the exiting employer's liabilities, the Fund's policy is that the valuation funding basis will be used for the termination assessment unless the guarantor informs the Fund otherwise.
+The costs associated with the termination assessment will be charged directly to the exiting employer unless the guarantor directs otherwise.